 Teaching adults can be very different from trying to deliver the curriculum to young people.
-There are numerous roles available in private enterprise requiring the provision of targeted staff training and development.
+There are numerous roles available in private enterprise requiring provision of targeted staff training and development.
 They fall into several categories, including personal and business training.

 Jobs you may be responsible for include:

 - taking on individuals or groups in a mentor or coach capacity

 The role you do will depend on your strengths, so work out what they are and promote them.

 Workforce and personnel management (human resources)

 The training you complete to obtain and maintain your teaching certification also provides you with an extensive, transferable skill set that is valuable in a range of settings.